 MC25002 – Minor Correction to WGQ Version 4.1 Standard Nos.
 2.4.3 – Allocation, 2.44 – Shipper Imbalance, and 2.4.5 – Measurement Information to add a Code Value for data element Rate Identification Code to describe the rate charged for a lateral.

 Ms. Hogge reviewed the Minor Correction.
-She stated that the Minor Correction adds a code value for the statement basis in the allocation, shipper imbalance, and measurement information datasets.
-Ms. Hogge clarified that Joint IR and Technical Subcommittees had worked on this item earlier that day, and the proposed changes had passed unanimously through both subcommittees.
-She further explained that the issue was identified while reviewing the TIBP (Technical Implementation and Business Process) documents, which did not include the new code value, “confirmed/scheduled,” for the datasets.
-The existing code values, “actual,” “estimate,” and “revision,” had already been included, and the new value was added to align with the data element in each dataset.
+She stated that the Minor Correction adds a code value for the statement basis in the Allocation, Shipper Imbalance, and Measurement Information datasets.
+Ms. Hogge clarified that the Joint IR and Technical Subcommittees had worked on this item earlier that day, and the proposed changes had passed unanimously.
+She further explained that the issue was identified while reviewing the TIBP (Technical Implementation and Business Process) documents, which did not include the new code value, “Confirmed/Scheduled,” for the datasets.
+The existing code values, “Actual,” “Estimate,” and “Revision,” had already been included, and the new value was added to align with the data element in each dataset.

 Ms. Hogge asked the participates if there were any questions.
 None were offered.